 Bill Pickett invented steer wrestling.
 As a cowboy in rangeland, where roping cows was ineffectual, he saw how dogs grabbed the lip of a cow to bring it down.
 Pickett followed suit, grabbing the animal by the horns, biting the cow’s lip and holding on while it was branded.
 He performed steer wrestling as a stunt at county fairs, which led to its incorporation into rodeos.
 Lip biting was banned as inhumane, but the sport endured.
 Pickett was performing in Madison Square Garden with Will Rogers acting as his hazer when the steer he was to bulldog jumped into the stands and ran up to the third tier balcony and scattering the audience.
 Pickett rode his horse into the stands and managed to grab the steer by the lip while Rogers roped its back leg and dragged them both back into the arena.
 Pickett died in 1932 after being kicked in the head while roping a stallion.
 A U.S. postage stamp of him was issued as part of the “Legends of the West.”

-This Bill Pickett History Mug is part of our Athletes Series which includes many unique athletes.
+This Bill Pickett History Mug is part of our Rodeo series which includes many unique rodeo stars.
 Content is crafted for a stunning visual experience and to inspire an interest to learn more about history.
 Biography and images are designed and printed in Bristol, Vermont, USA.

 - 11 oz. mug: 3.75” H x 3” D

 - 15 oz. mug: 4.5″ H x 3.25″ D

 - Mugs are premium hard coated ceramic, which are food and microwave safe.